Owlullaby/Fingbers/README.md

 ### How to use?

-Show your fingers at the web cam to get the number and its relative value.
+Show your fingers at the webcam to get the number and its relative value.
 (0 to 10)

 ### What is needed?